 Earn above a 2.0 for the semester and successfully complete more than 50% of all units attempted

-You also have a choice to Appeal the Dismissal: You can fill out the Bakersfield College Dismissal Appeal Petition Form clearly identifying and explaining the cause(s) of the substandard academic performance and attach outside documentation that proves the causes have been addressed and eliminated.
-The appeal form is submitted to the Counseling and Advising Center for review and final decision will be rendered by the Program Manager of the Probation Program.
+You also have a choice to Appeal the Disqualification: You can fill out the Bakersfield College Disqualification Appeal Petition Form clearly identifying and explaining the cause(s) of the substandard academic performance and attach outside documentation (if applicable).
+The appeal form is submitted to the Probation Department for review: email@example.com.
 The appeal period will typically end ten (10) business days before the new semester begins.

-If your cumulative grade point average is below a 2.0 but you achieved at least a 2.00 at the end of last semester then you will be automatically assigned Continued Probation status and given one more semester with your enrollment priority intact.
+If your cumulative grade point average is below a 2.0 but you achieved at least a 2.00 at the end of last semester then you will be automatically assigned probation continued status and given one more semester with your enrollment priority intact.
 For example, if your Grade Point Average for all courses at Bakersfield College is a 1.5 but your grades at the end of fall or spring are a 2.6 – good to go!
 One more semester to work at raising your grade point average.

 If more than half of your cumulative units still show Withdrawals (W), Incomplete (I), and No Pass (NP) notations, but you completed at least 50% of last semester’s units with grades, then you have earned an exception to the rule!
 You can retain your enrollment priority position, and continue working on progress for one more semester.

 Every semester that you meet these conditions, you are automatically extended for one semester at Bakersfield College.
 It doesn’t matter how long it takes.
 Every semester you meet these conditions you keep your enrollment priority and earn one more semester to improve your grade point average and show progress.

 Notification is always sent to students by Bakersfield College E-mail.
 Students are strongly encouraged to check their academic status at the end of every semester in order to verify their performance levels.
 Students can view their academic progress by viewing their transcripts anytime during or after semesters.